NXData Data Class

 Visualization of FDTD Results

-with the results can be downloaded here: wg_results_fdtd.hdf5
+The .hdf5 with the results can be downloaded here: wg_results_fdtd.hdf5.

-The results shown are the permittivity profile, mode profile on Mode Source o1
+The results shown are the permittivity profile, mode profile on Mode Source o1, DFT field progile of MyFDTMonitor1 and ALL the scattering parameters.

 from pyOptiShared.SimResults import FDTDSimResults